Agaricus buckmacadooi

 Agaricus buckmacadooi, commonly known as Buck's agaricus, is a species of mushroom in the family Agaricaceae.
 It is found on the Pacific coast of North America.

 Taxonomy

 Agaricus buckmacadooi was first described by Rick Kerrigan in 2016.
-Prior to that, it was often lumped together with A. deardorffensis and A. berryessae as Agaricus praeclareesquamosus or A. moelleri.
-At other times, these species were lumped together as A. placomyces.
-However, Kerrigan did research revealing that A. buckmacadooi, as well as A. deardorffensis and A. berryessae are in fact distinct species.
-Agaricus moelleri is a European species, and A. placomyces is an Eastern North American species.
+Prior to that, it was often grouped together with A. deardorffensis and A. berryessae as A. praeclareesquamosus or A. moelleri.
+At other times, these species were lumped in with A. placomyces.
+However, Kerrigan's research revealed that A. buckmacadooi, as well as A. deardorffensis and A. berryessae are in fact distinct species.
+A. moelleri is a European species, and A. placomyces is an Eastern North American species.

 Description

 The cap of Agaricus buckmacadooi is about 8-20 centimeters in diameter and is scaly and tannish brown.
 The cap starts out round or convex, before expanding out to broadly convex or flat.
 The stipe is 7-15 centimeters long and 1-4 centimeters wide, with a ring.
 The gills are free and start out a pale pink color, before becoming pinkish tan and finally brown with age.
 The flesh of this mushroom stains yellow.